spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/create-manage-nutanix-cluster.md

 2. Navigate to the **left Main Menu** and select **Clusters**.
 The Clusters page displays a list of all available clusters that Palette manages.

-3. Click on the cluster you created to view its details page.
+3. Click on the Nutanix cluster you created to view its details page.

 4. Ensure the **Cluster Status** field displays **Running**.